WID Graduate Assistants and Peer Writing Preceptors

 - Leading writing/topic workshops in discussion sections (if the course is structured this way)

-WID matches the CCAS salary bands for course-by-course GA hires, based on the number of enrolled students in WID course sections.
+WID matches the salary bands for course-by-course GA hires set by the CCAS Office of Graduate Studies, based on the number of enrolled students in WID course sections.

-If you are interested in requesting WID GA support for your WID course, fill out the online WID Graduate Assistant Request Form, which is updated twice a year.
+If you are interested in requesting WID GA support for your WID course, fill out the online WID Graduate Assistant Request Form, which is updated twice a year, during the hiring windows.

 Faculty may nominate specific graduate students with whom they wish to work.
 To do so, please provide the candidate’s name, email and GWID as part of the submission.

-If you are being nominated by a faculty member or are interested in applying for a WID GA position, please fill out the online WID Graduate Assistant Application Form during the hiring windows listed in this section.
+If you are being nominated by a faculty member or are interested in applying for a WID GA position, please fill out the online WID Graduate Assistant Application Form, which is updated twice a year, during the hiring windows.

 Please note that most WID GA positions are recruited through individual faculty, so we encourage you to reach out to faculty teaching WID courses you would be interested in working with.
 We are sometimes able to match WID GAs with faculty who have open requests, sometimes across departments.
 Please complete the form in either case.